Klipper3d/klipper/docs/Exclude_Object.md

 To enable this feature include an [exclude_object config section](Config_Reference.md#exclude_object) (also see the [command reference](G-Codes.md#exclude-object).)

-Unlike other 3D printer firmware options, a printer running Klipper is utilizing a suite of components and users have many options to choose from.
+Unlike other 3D printer firmware options, a printer running Klipper utilizes a suite of components and users have many options to choose from.
 Therefore, in order to provide a a consistent user experience, the `[exclude_object]` moudle will establish a contract or API of sorts.
 The contract covers the contents of the gcode file, how the internal state of the